We are shaped by experience

 Your campus = your home

-In the last six years, we have added incredible new facilities for our students, from state-of-the-art student housing and a three-story student union building that forms the visitor’s side of the new on-campus football stadium to a new visual arts center, a stellar performing arts center, and a nursing education center with a simulated hospital inside.
+In the last seven years, we have added incredible new facilities for our students, from state-of-the-art student housing and a three-story student union building that forms the visitor’s side of the new on-campus football stadium to a new visual arts center, a stellar performing arts center, and a nursing education center with a simulated hospital.

 And we’re not through.
 Plans are already on the drawing board to expand opportunities for our academic programs and our students.
 We know our campus will be your home while you’re here, so we’re committed to making it a great place to live and learn.